 Renting that works for everyone

 Information Statement Form 17b

 Pocket guide for tenants - caravan parks

-The Queensland Parliament has passed legislative changes applicable during the COVID-19 emergency period.
-If COVID-19 is impacting or has impacted your tenancy and caused financial or excessive hardship, please contact the RTA for further information or options available - visit rta.qld.gov.au or call us direct on 1300 366 311.
+Legislative changes applicable during the COVID-19 emergency period for residential tenancies have been updated and are effective from 30 September 2020.
+For further information, please contact the RTA - visit rta.qld.gov.au or call us direct on 1300 366 311.

 The Residential Tenancies Authority (RTA) is the Queensland Government statutory body that administers the Residential Tenancies and Rooming Accommodation Act 2008.
 The RTA provides tenancy information and support, bond management, dispute resolution, education services, investigations and prosecutions.

 When renting...

 You must

 - pay the rent on time

 - keep the caravan and/or site clean and undamaged and leave it in the same condition it was in when you moved in (fair wear and tear excepted)

-- · abide by the terms of the tenancy agreement
+- abide by the terms of the tenancy agreement

 - · respect your neighbours' right to peace and quiet

 The property owner/manager must

 - ensure the caravan and/or site is vacant, clean and in good repair at the start of the tenancy

 - respect your privacy and comply with entry requirements

-- · carry out repairs and maintenance
+- carry out repairs and maintenance

 - meet all health and safety laws

 - lodge your bond with the RTA

 Your tenancy details

 Owner/manager's contact details

 Bond number Tenancy end date

 Emergency repairs contact/s

 For the purposes of this booklet, the word caravan refers to all types of moveable dwellings, including rented manufactured homes.
 The Act applies to the caravan and site or just the site if you have your own caravan.
 The Act does not apply to owner-occupied manufactured homes (see Manufactured Homes (Residential Parks) Act 2003).
 This information is for general guidance only.
 It is not legal advice.
 The RTA cannot guarantee the accuracy or completeness of the information provided.
 For more information refer to Residential Tenancies and Rooming Accommodation Act 2008.

 Moving in

 Tenancy agreement

 A Moveable dwelling tenancy agreement (Form 18b), also called a lease, is for residents in caravan parks.
 You may want to rent a caravan and site or just the site.
 It does not apply if you are staying in a caravan park for a holiday or if you own a manufactured home.
 It is a legally binding written contract between you and the owner/manager.
 It must include standard terms and may include special terms (e.g., water consumption).

 You and the owner/manager must sign the agreement and you should be given a copy.

 There are 2 types of moveable dwelling agreements:

 " Short term: up to 42 days (6 weeks)

 " Long term: longer than 42 days

 Period of tenancy agreement: